Last-Minute NCLEX Study Plan: 2 Weeks to Success

 The High-Yield Topics You Must Know

-- Priority & Delegation: ABCs, Maslow, LPN/UAP roles
+- Priority and Delegation: ABCs, Maslow, LPN/UAP roles

 - Medication Administration: 6 rights, side effects, patient teaching

-- Safety & Infection Control: Precautions, fire safety, fall prevention
+- Safety and Infection Control: Precautions, fire safety, fall prevention

 - Assessment: Vitals, complications, pain